 This will give your plants a magnesium boost and works well for roses, peppers, and tomatoes.

 Companion Planting Video Tutorial

 Learn the art of Companion Planting by harnessing flower power in your veggie beds.
-You are going to be thrilled with the results and this video tutorial gives you some excellent info.
-Click Play above ⇑
+You are going to be thrilled with the results and this video tutorial gives you some excellent information that we are sure you will not be aware of.
+Click Play above ^

 Heidi from One Creative Mommy has created this excellent Chart that covers everything you could possibly plant.
 You can find the printable version on her site.